If you are remotely into CPUs or overclocking, you may have heard of “CPU throttling.” What is CPU throttling, and why should you care?

 Overclocking – Heat Generated

-Often times overclocking your CPU when you haven’t provided adequate cooling can shoot up the temperature of the CPU resulting in throttling.
+Often overclocking your CPU when you haven’t provided adequate cooling can shoot up the temperature of the CPU resulting in throttling.

 Also Read: How to Check if CPU is Overclocked?